scottgirling/breezevents-backend/README.md

 # Events Platform API

 ## Hosted version
-If you would like to try out the hosted version, visit: [ADD LINK]
+If you would like to try out the hosted version, visit: https://events-platform-be-1fmx.onrender.com/api

 The '/api' path takes you to a list of all available endpoints.
 Here you will find a description of the endpoint, a list of available queries, an example path with queries (if applicable), an example request body (if applicable) and an example response.

 ## Project Summary
 An API built to programmatically access data, featuring full CRUD functionality on a dataset built up of events, venues, users and tags.
 This project offers a real-world backend service which can provide data to frontend architecture.
 Built with TypeScript and Express, this RESTful API interacts with a PostgreSQL database and encompasses seeding, foreign keys and joins, complex queries, integration testing and error handling.

 ## How to get set-up